 In 2018, the Trump administration raised tariffs on Chinese goods prompting China's retaliation and escalating a trade war.
-An agreement between the two countries to postpone additional tariffs and negotiate trade disputes by a March deadline has since eased some tensions.
+An agreement between the two countries to postpone additional tariffs and negotiate trade disputes by a March deadline, which has been extended, has eased tensions.
 Yet questions remain on whether a deal can be reached that would effectively address underlying US national security concerns about Chinese breaches of intellectual property rights and use of trade to acquire critical technology.

 Please join us in this session to discuss the implications of these developments on the US-China trade in energy.
 Indeed, as China aims to become a leader in new energy technologies including battery storage- a key component for its push into electric vehicles- are we likely to see more competition or collaboration in this area?
 We will explore the US strategy for trade with China and what the trade issues imply for advancement of new energy technologies and, in particular, battery technology and commercial-scale battery production.